top of page

 Hold for a Capital Offense

 Another reason a person should be placed under temporary bail bond hold is if they committed a capital offense.
 In the State of Indiana, capital offenses are crimes punishable by death.
-Since these are the most serious crimes, a person will be immediately placed on a no-bail bond hold and most likely be denied bail later on.
+Since these are the most severe crimes, a person will be immediately placed on a no-bail bond hold and most likely be denied bail later.

 ICE Holds